Applying to master’s programmes

 Aalto University students may order an official transcript of records as instructed on the Into portal (into.aalto.fi).
 The official electronic transcript of records must be uploaded to the online application form.

-- Applicants who are applying for two study options need to submit only one set of the documents with the exception of study-option-specific documents.
+- Applicants applying to two study options only need to submit one set of the documents with the exception of study-option-specific documents.

-- Do not add extra staples, paperclips or separation pages to your documents.
+- Do not add extra staples, paperclips or interleaves to your documents.

 Write “Master's admissions” on the envelope.
 Submit paper documents to the postal address: